Close Modal×

 How Liquidated Damages Work

-When a real estate offer is made and accepted by both parties, the seller will require the buyer to make a deposit, typically 3% of the purchase price, into an escrow account as financial security.
-The purpose of this deposit is to alleviate any damages a seller incurs if the buyer backs out of the deal.
+When a real estate offer is made and accepted by both parties, the seller will require the buyer to make a deposit (often called an earnest money deposit, and the amount varies by market, contract, and state) into an escrow account as financial security.

 At first glance, the damages caused with backing out of a deal might be hard to discover.
 But, let’s dig deeper to see the full picture and how these expenses add up for the home seller.